 Careers education and information

 Much of the careers education and information is delivered through the College’s Personal Development Programme which takes place in weekly tutor group sessions.
 Careers lunches involve invited speakers talking about their career pathways, workplaces and employment experiences.
 The Gap year fair gives students the chance to explore the gap year opportunities.
 The Next Steps event, run primarily for Elmbridge year 10 students, brings many local and national employers to the College and Esher students are encouraged to attend.
-A monthly Esher College Progression Bulletin advertises university, career and apprenticeship talks, visits, open days, competitions and part-time jobs.
+A monthly Esher Sixth Form College Progression Bulletin advertises university, career and apprenticeship talks, visits, open days, competitions and part-time jobs.

 Higher Education Day

 This is a major event held in the spring term, and is organised entirely in-house on our own campus.
 HE day is preceded by the Parents’ Higher Education Information Evenings, when the pros and cons of attending Higher Education and the process of making a UCAS application at Esher College are explained.
-A week later, on Higher Education Day, representatives from over 90 universities visit the College and talk to students at the HE fair.
+A week later, on Higher Education Day, representatives from more than 90 universities visit the College and talk to students at the HE fair.
 A programme of subject seminars is followed by presentations on how to choose a course and a university, what student life is really like and guidance on how to research options.